 Nursing informatics is defined as the combination of nursing science, information science, and computer science.
 This chapter focuses on nursing science as one of the building blocks of nursing informatics, although in this text the traditional definition of nursing informatics is extended to include cognitive science as one of the building blocks.
 The Foundation of Knowledge model is also introduced as the organizing conceptual framework of this text, and the model is tied to nursing science and the practice of nursing informatics.
-To lay the groundwork for this discussion, consider the following patient scenario:
+To lay the groundwork for this discussion, a patient scenario is first presented.

 Tom H. is a registered nurse who works in a very busy metropolitan hospital emergency room.
 He has just admitted a 79-year-old man whose wife brought him to the hospital because he is having trouble breathing.
-Tom immediately clips a pulse oximeter to the patient's finger and performs a www www very quick assessment of the patient's other vital signs.
+Tom immediately clips a pulse oximeter to the patient's finger and performs a very quick assessment of the patient's other vital signs.
 He discovers a rapid pulse rate and a decreased oxygen saturation level in addition to the rapid and labored breathing.
 Tom determines that the patient is not in immediate danger and that he does not require intubation.
-Tom focuses his initial attention on easing the patient's labored breathing by elevating the head of the bed and initiating oxygen treatment; he then hooks the patient up to a heart monitor.
-Tom continues to assess the patient's breathing status as he performs a head-to-toe assessment of the patient that leads to the nursing diagnoses and additional interventions necessary to provide comprehensive care to this patient.
+Tom focuses his initial attention on easing the patient's labored breathing by elevating the head of the bed and initiating oxygen treatment; he then hooks the patient up